 Ear Pain and Infection: The symptoms of oral cancer may not solely be oriented in the mouth region.
 Ears are particularly vulnerable to fluid accumulation and infections that would last for a considerable amount of time which then results in severe pain

 Stages of Oral Cancer and Diagnosis:

 Like many other forms of cancer, oral cancer has four stages.
 The first stage should be the time period when the symptoms should be first diagnosed and treatment should be sought Fourth Stage is the fatal one and symptoms may intensify to the extent where treating them would seem out of the equation.

 Oncologists classify four stages of oral cancer by the size of a tumor.
 In the first stage, it ranges from 2 to 4 cm which grows to 6 to 8 centimeters engulfing the lymph area.

 The best way to diagnose any certain disease is to pay attention to its symptoms first.
 For identifying the signs of oral cancer, there are certain steps which can be thoroughly followed to have an idea about the outlook of the condition.
 The steps include a frequent examination of the mouth and neck region where a tumor can be known to exist.

 In addition, certain tests can be carried out which give a more detailed explanation of the stage and the symptoms.
 A tissue biopsy will collect tissues from the mouth and check for the presence of carcinogens.
 PET scan will examine the lymph nodes and other organs while endoscopy will determine the cancerous cells in the nasal passages and sinuses.

 Treating Oral Cancer

 For patients who have been able to diagnose the symptoms of oral cancer in the early stages will be fortunate enough to stand with any chance of recovering.
-For other stages, when a tumour starts to grow beyond 4 centimetres, oncologists will carry out treatment processes which can improve the condition mildly if not in its entirety.
+For other stages, when a tumor starts to grow beyond 4 centimeters, oncologists will carry out treatment processes which can improve the condition mildly if not in its entirety.